accompli/accompli/docs/03-Tasks.md

 ## Creating a task

 A task can be either an Event Listener or an Event Subscriber.
-For reusability it's easier for users to configure a task that is self-aware of the events it needs to listen to than configure each event listener separately.
+For reusability it's easier for users to configure a task that is self-aware of the events it needs to listen to than to configure each event listener separately.

 For more information on how to create an Event Subscriber, see the [Symfony documentation][link-symfony-event-dispatcher-event-subscriber].